anirbanghosh631/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+#Atliq HR Analytics Turning Attendance Data into Actionable Insights using Microsoft PowerBI.
+##Objective
-Built a Power BI dashboard analyzing 30,000+ attendance records across departments, shifts, and locations, identifying trends in absenteeism, late arrivals, and overtime.
-Automated KPI tracking improved reporting efficiency by 80% and enabled a potential 15% boost in workforce planning.
+To analyze employee attendance patterns across departments, locations, and shifts, identify trends in absenteeism, late arrivals, and overtime, and provide actionable insights to improve workforce planning efficiency.